 As a kinky player, you are always responsible for learning about they fetish play you engage with.
 This does not mean you have to be an expert before trying something out with someone.
 However, you are responsible for understanding the basics and the risks before agreeing to it.
 This is especially important these days with so many “dominants” claiming expertise in an given play and lacking even basic understanding of safety concerns.

 No play is 100 percent safe.
-Even kissing involves the risk of passing along herpes simplex (those painful cold sores!).
+Even kissing involves the risk of passing along herpes simplex (those painful cold sores!) and other diseases such as the common cold.
 When you decide to engage in a type of play, be it role play, bondage, impact play or something else, there are a set of risks which come with it.
 Familiarize yourself with the basic safety issues of what you and partner are going to do.
 Your dominant or pick up play partner is not responsible for educating you about every risk of the play before you agree too is.
 (For great places to learn, check out my BDSM Resource Page).

 For example, if you have been under significant stress without much reprieve (say, stuck at home with your teen during a pandemic) the build up of cortisol in your system can make your skin thinner than normal.
 This presents added dangers for rope bondage and impact play.
 You need to be aware enough of your own health to determine how much of a risk you are taking with the type of play you like.